tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 are ignored

-water dragons: resolving conflict loops
+*Water Dragons: Resolving conflict loops*

 suppose that we've detected a remote write to file 'foo' that conflicts with a local write